abaird986/aws-modern-application-workshop/README.md

 We've just had a surge of new mysfits arrive at our door with nowhere else to go!
 They're all pretty distraught after not only being driven from their homes... but an immensely grumpy ogre has also denied them all entry to into a swamp they've used for refuge in the past.

 That's why we've hired you to be our first Full Stack Engineer.
-We need a more scalable way to quickly introduce these mysfits to potential adopters.
+We need a more scalable way to show off our inventory of mysfits and let families adopt them.
 We'd like you to build the first Mythical Mysfits adoption website to help introduce these lovable, magical, often mischievous creatures to the world!

 **AWS Experience: Beginner**